Transportation

 Overview

-Overture Maps transportation theme is the collection of features and attributes that describe the infrastructure and conventions of how people and objects travel around the world.
-Transportation data includes highways, footways, cycleways, railways, ferry routes, and public transportation.
+The Overture transportation theme is the collection of LineString and Point features that describe the infrastructure and conventions of how people and objects travel around the world.
 The dataset contains two features types: connector

 and segment